Skip to main content

 • Default: 60 requests per minute per webhook

-Configure rate limits when creating a webhook:
+Configure the value when creating a webhook:

 {